zostera/django-bootstrap5/docs/settings.rst

         # Field class used for horizontal fields withut a label.
         'horizontal_field_offset_class': 'offset-sm-2',

+        # HTML attributes with any of these prefixes will have underscores converted to hyphens.
+        "hyphenate_attribute_prefixes": ["data"],

         # Set placeholder attributes to label if no placeholder is provided.
         'set_placeholder': True,